Rakshu-sys/SENG-438_Assignment-3/seng438-a3-team_number.md

 # 6 Pros and Cons of coverage tools used and Metrics you report

+Pros and Cons of coverage tools used and Metrics you report

+Pros of EclEmma:

+- EclEmma provides a quick and easy-to-understand visual representation of code coverage, directly integrated into Eclipse.

+- It helps identify untested code paths, enabling us to focus on improving areas of the code with low coverage.

+- The tool is lightweight and integrates seamlessly with JUnit tests.

+Cons of EclEmma:

+- While EclEmma is good for basic coverage, it does not always provide deep insights into more complex coverage types (e.g., path coverage) and might need additional tools.

+- It can sometimes give misleading results when dealing with mocked or dynamically generated code.

+Metrics reported:

+RangeTest.java Metrics :

+DataUtilitiesTest.java Metrics :

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.